MartinBINARD/MartinBinard_7_02122021/README.md

 # Change done

-- Add auth.guards.js and edit button in user menu.
+- Add new thread pages and user form page.

 # Before to run this server